High availability (HA)

 mysqldump -u root -p -n -t --skip-create-options --databases pandora --tables tevento --where='FROM_UNIXTIME(utimestamp)> "yyyy-mm-dd hh:mm:ss" AND FROM_UNIXTIME(utimestamp) <"yyyy2-mm2-dd2 hh2:mm2:ss2"' | sed -e "s/([0-9]*,/(NULL,/gi"> tevento.dump.sql

-Once the dumps of these tables have been obtained, data will be loaded to the MASTER node:
+Once the dumps of those tables are obtained, this data will be loaded into the MASTER node:

 MASTER # cat tagente_datos.dump.sql | mysql -u root -p pandora